 Airport Mesa / Sedona Airport Scenic Lookout

+For an epic and easy Sedona lookout, head over to Airport Mesa.
 Airport Mesa has a few trails that end up at Sedona Airport Scenic Lookout.
 You can either hike it, or just drive up to the viewpoint if you don’t have much time.
 Make sure to get here either at sunset or sunrise to see the red rocks really glow.

 This spot also has a parking fee, so make sure you have your Red Rock or National Park pass ready!

-Red Rock Crossing Trail
+Red Rock Crossing Trail, Sedona

 I feel like this is a hidden gem!
 I didn’t see this come up in many blogs or on TripAdvisor, but someone recommended it and so I scoped it out while the girls were napping.
 I loved it so much I brought them all back here the next morning at 6:30AM for sunrise and it was truly magical.